upstarter/automata/CONTRIBUTING.md

 ##### We are eager for your contributions and very happy you found yourself here!
 Here are our current needs:

-- Elixir Alchemists & Mad Scientists with Design, Architecture, Scalable OTP Best Practices Expertise
+- Elixir Alchemists with Design, Architecture, Scalable OTP Best Practices Expertise
 - AI, Cognitive Architecture & Behavior Tree Expertise
 - ETS, Reinforcement Learning, BlackBoard Systems, & Utility AI Expertise
 - Test Coverage